-This need will continue, whatever political development, may occur.
+This need will continue, whatever political development may occur.

-- 1) In the event of a comprehensive settlement, social and economic difficulties will persist.
-A nation that for 30 years has lived in a state of siege is bound to face serious problems when confronting peace. - Should only a partial accord be reached, in the shortlived euphoric aftermath, concern for Israel in the United States would diminish. - of tensions ensues, events may -- as they have in the past -cast Israel in the role of seeming intransigence.
+- In the event of a comprehensive settlement, social and economic difficulties will persist.
+A nation that for 30 years has lived in a state of siege is bound to face serious problems when confronting peace. - 2.
+Should only a partial accord be reached, in the shortlived euphoric aftermath, concern for Israel in the United States would diminish. - If negotiations break down completely and a long period of tensions ensues, events may -- as they have in the past -- place Israel in the position of appearing intransigent.
 This exacts a heavy toll in public good will.
-Arab leaders are not hampered by the constraints of western-style democracy, they, to some extent, have the advantage of free-wheeling.
+Arab leaders are not hampered by the constraints of western-style democracy, they, to some extent, have the advantage of freewheeling.

-4) Certainly, should full-scale warfare erupt, Israel's need to have a concerted information program already in place is obvious.
+Certainly, should full-scale warfare erupt, Israel's need to have a concerted information program already in place is obvious.